SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_accel5_bma400/README.md

 ## Summary ##

-This project shows the implementation of an accelerometer sensor that is integrated on the Accel 5 Click board.
+This project aims to show the hardware driver that is used to interface with the BMA400 Sensor via APIs of GSDK.
+This driver is based on [BMA400 Sensor API](https://github.com/BoschSensortec/BMA400-API) from Bosch Sensortec.

+The BMA400 is the first real ultra-low power acceleration sensor that minimizes power consumption without compromise on performance.

-With its ultra-low power consumption, onboard data processing, output data lowpass filtering, and ability to detect many different events, the Accel 5 click is a perfect solution for IoT applications.
-It can also be used to develop applications for wearables, where the BMA400 sensor shows its true potential, offering an ultra-low power always-on operation with no functionality compromises.
-In general, Accel 5 click can be used wherever a reliable detection of the acceleration-related events is needed: smart home applications, IoT applications, drop detection for warranty logging, power management based on motion, and similar.
+With its ultra-low power consumption, onboard data processing, output data lowpass filtering, and ability to detect many different events, the BMA400 is a perfect solution for IoT applications.
+It can also be used to develop applications for wearables, smart home applications, drop detection for warranty logging, power management based on motion, and similar.

 ## Required Hardware ##